-For heavy-duty adhesives, few beat the bonding agents of epoxy.
+For heavy-duty adhesives, there are very few that beat the bonding agents of epoxy.

 You can choose between the liquid and putty varieties of this product.

 The only big downside is that if you apply the epoxy glue to the wrong place and it hardens – it is going to be extremely difficult for you to remove.

 The good news is, if you realize your mistake within 24 hours, then you may be able to remove the epoxy easier as it normally takes a full day to cure.

 Of course, how you remove the epoxy glue from wood surfaces will be determined by the condition of the surface where it has been applied.

 What follows are a few tricks you can apply to remove epoxy from wood surfaces without causing too much in the way of damage.
 So, without waiting let’s tune in…

 The first thing you need to do is to try and remove as much of the epoxy glue from the wood surface as possible.